NicoHood/HID/Readme.md

 Introducing the Arduino HID Project that gives you everything you need for that.
 No need for extra hardware.
 You just need one of the Arduinos and an USB cable.

-**You can upload new sketches to the Uno/Mega and dont need to reflash the firmware**
+**Main difference is that you can upload new sketches to the Uno/Mega and dont need to reflash the firmware** Before you had to upload a sketch, flash the firmware, test, flash the firmware, upload, flash again.
+Thats all gone!

 Features
 ========